sachieko/shukumei/README.md

 * Found a bug?
 Please make an issue if you are able!
 Or drop me a message and I'll get to it :)
 * Want me to make it work for other editions?
 I have no plans to unfortunately.
 * Have a feature idea?
 I'll consider it depending on how complicated it is. :)

+## How to install

+1. Clone the repository, then use `npm install` to install necessary NPM packages
+2. Fill in the necessary information for your discord bot in a `.env` file
+3. Run `npm run build` to create the program
+4. Run `npm run deploy` to deploy commands to the bot.
+5. Run `npm start` to start the bot.

 ![shukumei background image](./assets/JigokuRealm.jpg)